martinboller/greenbone-gmp-scripts/README.md

 **Note**: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
 The sample files should serve as an example.

+### create-filters-from-csv.gmp.py ###
+**Creates filters as specified in a csv-file.
+See filters.csv for file format/contents.**
+-  Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-filters-from-csv.gmp.py ./filters.csv
+- CSV-file; filterType, filterName, filterDescription, filterTerm, where
+    - filterType is one of Alert, Config (scan-config), Credential, Report, Scanner, Schedule, Target, or Task.
+    - filterName is the name of the filter.
+    - filterDescription is your description of the filter.
+    - FilterTerm is the actual term used to define the filter, such as \~Labnet.

 ### create-tags-from-csv.gmp.py ###
 **Creates tags as specified in a csv-file.
 See tags.csv for file format/contents.**
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-tags-from-csv.gmp.py ./tags.csv